Toney, Trask shine as No. 10 Florida tops, fights Missouri

 It could be costly for Florida (3-1), which plays rival and fifth-ranked Georgia next week in nearby Jacksonville.
 The game is likely to decide the winner of the East Division.

+“Everyone’s running to the locker room and it keeps spilling down that way,” said Mullen, who was ripped nationally for wanting 90,000 fans at home games and then tested positive for COVID-19 days later.
+“Really unfortunate situation.
+It’s not something we condone, obviously.
+It’s not something that you really want to see in the game at all.”

 The fight started when Missouri’s Trajan Jeffcoat delivered what looked like a high, late hit on Trask after he released a Hail Mary at the end of the second quarter.
 The ball fell incomplete, and Trask landed hard on his back.
 His linemen came to his defense.
-So did coach Dan Mullen, who started screaming at the officials and the opposing sideline.
+So did Mullen, who started screaming at the officials and in the direction of the opposing sideline.

-Players from both teams converged near Missouri’s sideline, and wild punches could be seen flying and connecting.
+Players from both teams converged near Missouri’s side of the field, and wild punches could be seen flying and connecting.

+“I don’t know why they were running over to our hash,” Drinkwitz said.
+“I have no idea what they were yelling about.
+We’ll take a look at the film and I’m sure we’ll find out more tomorrow when we watch the tape.
+Film doesn’t lie.”

 Mullen had to be pulled away several times and was so irate by the end of the exchange that he came back out of the tunnel for a rousing curtain call.